Novacane (song): Promotion

 According to Ocean, the music video for "Novacane" was a simple process.
 Talking about the concept of the video, he stated "I was just trying to connect or articulate visually the feeling of being numb.
 The feeling of wanting to feel something you can't feel.
 A lot of things can cause that numbing, but in the video it was some sort of topical aesthetic and a little bit of special effects."
 The video doesn't last the entirety of the song, which director Nabil Elderkin stated was for artistic reasons.
 In an interview with Pitchfork, he reasoned "to me, videos don't always have to be the length of the song.
 I like the idea of people thinking, 'What was that?'"

 The video is shot as one long take, shot in a mostly dark room.
 Ocean sits in the room, smoking an unspecified drug.
 Eventually, he gets up and begins to smear an unknown substance onto his face.
-Random shots of pandas and rain forest imagery are also spliced into the video, and it ends with Ocean being slapped by the ghostly image of a woman.
+Random shots of pandas and rain forest imagery are also spliced into the video, and it ends with Ocean being slapped by the ghostly image of a woman and he suddenly becomes a ghostly panda.
 MTV further summarized the video; "Ocean is surrounded by ghostly incarnations of beautiful women, tigers and pandas.
 At one point, Ocean smears what appears to be novocaine — or Procaine — on his solemn-looking face."
 Supposedly, it required several takes to achieve the correct angle for the slapping moment, and the spliced images were placed in the video because Ocean asked the director whether or not they "can we put some kind of Asian-rain-forest stuff in there?"
 Billboard wrote that the video was "minimalist" and "eerie".
 Pitchfork named the video amongst the best of the year.

 Ocean embarked on a solo tour through North America and Europe to promote both the mixtape and his other musical projects.
 The set lists to the various shows varied, though "Novacane" was performed at all shows.
 Ocean performed "Novacane" and "She" with Tyler, The Creator at an OFWGKTA performance in New York City.
 The track was included during Ocean's setlist at the April 2012 Coachella Musical Festival.
 Complex magazine stated that he "left his most popular and best for last, wrapping the evening with "Novacane," which shouts out the festival itself."
 Ocean performed the track during his 14 show Channel Orange tour through North America.